XoopsDocs/xmf-cookbook/en/book/key/storageinterface.md

 The key data is treated as string data.
 The actual Key class is responsible for any serialization or deserialization needed.

-The *$name* parameter common to all methods is a string key name, the sysmbolic name of the key to use.
+The *$name* parameter common to all methods is a string key name, the symbolic name of the key to use.
 The *$name* uniquely identifies the key in the key store.
 The key name should relate to a specific application action, or a closely related set of actions.